-Figure 8.12 X-Axis Settings Dialog Box By disabling the Automatic option, the minimum and maximum time values become active.
+Figure 8.13 X-Axis Settings Dialog Box By disabling the Automatic option, the minimum and maximum time values become active.
 By clicking on the Change buttons for the maximum and minimum values, the time range can be specified.
 By enabling the Automatic option, the measurement time will go back to the initial range.
 Value Axis To change the scale settings for the value axis, click on either of the Y axis scale, for temperature or depth.
 A dialog box appears:

-Figure 8.13 Y-Axis Settings Dialog Box
+Figure 8.14 Y-Axis Settings Dialog Box

 By disabling the Automatic option, the minimum and maximum measurement values become active.
-By clicking on the Change buttons for the maximum and minimum values, the temperature (or depth) range to be shown on the chart can be specified.
+By clicking on the Change buttons for the maximum and minimum values, the temperature (or pressure) range to be shown on the chart can be specified.
 By enabling the Automatic option, the measurements will go back to the initial range.

 8.11 Chart Editor

-The Chart Edit button (on every graph) gives access to the Chart Editor, a multi-option menu, now with a Tree View interface, as can be seen in figure 8.14.
+The Chart Edit button (on every graph) gives access to the Chart Editor, a multi-option menu, now with a Tree View interface, as can be seen in figure 8.15.

 There are five main branches on the tree:

 - Series

 - Chart

 - Data

 - Tools

 - Export

 The tree menu gives access to the same features as the tab menu described in the user's manual.
 Most of the changes invoked are viewable immediately.

-All format and style changes made to the chart, are lost if the data are viewed again or "Reconverted", as the .DAD and the .DAT file are not affected by changes made to the chart or the database.
+All format and style changes made to the chart, are lost if the data are viewed again or "Reconverted", as the \.DAD and the \.DAT file are not affected by changes made to the chart or the database.

-Figure 8.14 Chart Editor Series The Series window offers the same features as the "Active Series List" button.
-When a particular series is selected, like the Temperature series for example, a two tab menu is revealed, as seen in fig. 8.15, where the user can "format" each series, and set "points" in the graph.
+Figure 8.15 Chart Editor Series The Series window offers the same features as the "Active Series List" button.
+When a particular series is selected, like the Temperature series for example, a two tab menu is revealed, as seen in fig. 8.16, where the user can "format" each series, and set "points" in the graph.
 The tab "Point" offers visibility to points as the "Data Point Marker" button on the graph, plus formatting of the points.

-Figure 8.15 Format Series
+Figure 8.16 Format Series

 Chart

 The chart branch has six sub branches:

 Axis

 Titles

 Legend

 Panel

 Paging

 Walls

 Axis

-There are 8 axes in a normal SeaStar chart, the number in use depends on the recorder type.
-The Left Axis and Custom 1 axis are always in use, the latter is reserved for the timeline.
+There are 8 axes in a normal FoodStar chart.
+The Left, Right, Bottom and Custom 0 Axis are always in use.
+Custom 1 axis is reserved for the timeline.

-Figure 8.16 Axis Formatting Figure 8.16 shows a six tab Axis menu.
+Figure 8.17 Axis Formatting Figure 8.17 shows a six tab Axis menu.
 There are numerous options, some of which can drastically change the behavior of the graph.
 The Minimum and Maximum tabs give options similar to the menu offered when clicking an axis on the graph, the ticks tab gives access to enable and disable gridlines, just as in the "Horizontal gridline" and "Vertical gridline" buttons in the graph.
-Titles The Titles menu shown in figure 8.17, gives access to 4 tiles, each title a multi line text window, which can be positioned anywhere on the chart.
+Titles The Titles menu shown in figure 8.18, gives access to 4 tiles, each title a multi line text window, which can be positioned anywhere on the chart.
 There are multiple formatting options, six tabs, for each title.

-Figure 8.17 Titles menu
+Figure 8.18 Titles Menu

 Legend

-The legend menu (see figure 8.18) gives the user an option of showing a series legend.
+The legend menu (see figure 8.19) gives the user an option of showing a series legend.
 The 8 tab menu gives options in styling positioning and formatting the legend.

-Figure 8.18 Legend Menu
+Figure 8.19 Legend Menu

 Panel

-The Panel menu (see figure 8.19) offers panel format options.
+The Panel menu (see figure 8.20) offers panel format options.
 Images, pictures and icons can be imported onto the panel as a back image.